microspectrometer/dev-kit-2020/doc/interface.md

     - **`SPI-out`**: remove the top circuit board and use the jumper wires to connect to the `SPI` header pins

+## Open-source repository of design files
+The **dev-kit** is open-source.
+Design files are available from our online
+repository:

+- EAGLE circuit schematics
+- EAGLE circuit board files
+- firmware
+- Python libraries and applications

+After reading this documentation, we encourage you to clone the repository and use/modify our design files for your project.
+These are our latest stable design files we use internally for dev kit production and for our own characterization and R&D.

+We welcome feedback and fixes/improvements.
+We are not liable for any damages caused by using our design files.

+## Linear pixel array
-The pixel array in the spectrometer is Dynamax# `LIS-770i`.
+The linear pixel array in the spectrometer is Dynamax# `LIS-770i`.
 Interfacing the pixel array is greatly simplified by the dev-kit digital interface:

 - pixel configuration details are excluded because the `SPI-out` interface defaults to the optimal settings
+    - active pixels: all
+    - pixel size: largest
+    - pixel voltage gain: 1x
 - data acquisition details are encapsulated in higher-level functions provided by the `SPI-out` interface:
     - set exposure time (a.k.a integration time)